DEFRA/waste-carriers-service/README.md

 TODO

-Startup ElasticSearch for local development:
+Startup ElasticSearch (0.90.5) for local development:

 	$ bin/elasticsearch -f

+Note: more recent versions of ElasticSearch are started without the '-f' parameter.

+However, always make sure that when the ElasticSearch server version is upgraded, also upgrade the client libraries as well to use the same version.

 ##User Guide